 Based at the Maine Mathematics and Science Alliance, the ACRES staff are working with a variety state and national organizations that serve youth, such as the University of Maine Cooperative Extension 4-H program, 21st Century Community Learning Center (21CCLC) Afterschool programs, The Vermont Afterschool Network, STEM Mentors Program, and the Maine Afterschool Network.

 “Of everything I have had so far [professional development experiences], I know this is the one that has had the greatest impact on me.
 It has really been great for me as a teacher to elevate my ability to get my students to learn for themselves.”
 ACRES participant from 21st CCLC program.

 For a limited period, the ACRES project is offering to lead and/or coach sessions at no cost to participants, thanks to funding from the Noyce Foundation and the National Science Foundation.
 Our target audience is frontline afterschool, summer, and library staff who want exemplary PD at low cost.
 Typical courses take approx. 30 hours and cover 3 major STEM facilitation skills.
 Variations and shorter courses are also available.
 Please contact firstname.lastname@example.org for more information.

-The project has been funded for 3 years and plans to expand in scope and reach to impact 500 afterschool providers in multiple states, mostly through the Mott Statewide Afterschool Networks.
+The project has been funded through 2021 plans to expand in scope and reach to impact 500 afterschool providers in multiple states.
 ACRES project work has been presented at the National Association for Research in Science Teaching, The National Afterschool Association’s Annual Conference and at the Oregon Ask STEM national conference on STEM in afterschool programs.

 Sue Allen, Ph.D., Senior Research Scientist, is the Principal Investigator of this project.
 Perrin Chick, STEM Education Specialist, serves as the project manager.
 Joyce Tugel, STEM Education Specialist, provides curriculum and professional development support.
-Hannah Lakin and Lynn Farrin, STEM Education Specialists, serve as the project associate.
-Jennifer Atkinson and Margaret Foster serve as project evaluators, and Jo Gates, IT & Communications Specialist, provides technical support for video and other data logistics.
+Hannah Lakin and Lynn Farrin, STEM Education Specialists, serve as the project associates.
+Scott Byrd and Alex Brasili serve as project evaluators.